Community Forum

 Post by Silverine »

 That may be true!
-We haven't chatted for awhile, I may feel a bit neglected!
-Of course I haven't really had much to chat about.
+We haven't chatted for awhile, I may feel a bit neglected! :twisted: Of course I haven't really had much to chat about.

 But I do like it when you come behind my color posts and correct me.
 Though I don't always say it, I do appreciate the corrections when I'm wrong.
 The last thing our community needs is being taught wrong.